What is the sideband model?

 - Simpler logging — All transactions processed by PingAccess are audited by the engine node, making it easier to view logs for a specific event.

-- Greater maintenance effort — The API gateway integration kits must be maintained and upgraded independently on each API gateway.
+- Greater maintenance effort — You must maintain and upgrade API gateway integration kits independently on each API gateway.

 - Unavailable features — Some features may not be available depending on your API gateway.

 - Additional network overhead — The overhead of an additional network hop can theoretically exceed a latency budget.
-This rarely happens in practice, and the gateway and agent models often make a similar addition to latency, but in some environments it might occur.
+This rarely happens in practice, and the gateway and agent models often make a similar addition to latency, but this might occur in some environments.

 - Cross-team coordination — Because the sideband clients are installed directly on the API gateways, you might have to coordinate with other teams to install and maintain them.